 In addition to the guidelines and requirements stated above, the AMP Juries have provided the following considerations to help shape a more successful submission:

-1. Don’t worry about how ‘Jewish’ you are (or are not) before considering a submission to this prize.
-People from all faiths, backgrounds, nationalities and communities are equally welcome to apply their artistry, creativity and musicality in response to the Prize theme.
+• Don’t worry about how ‘Jewish’ you are (or are not) before considering a submission to this prize.
+People from all nationalities, faiths, backgrounds and communities are equally welcome to apply their artistry, creativity and musicality in response to the Prize theme.
 In fact, one of the Foundation’s hopes for AMP is to generate productive intercultural understandings through a rich consideration of what Jewish music is and can be.

-2. Carefully consider the guiding notes in addressing your reflections on what constitutes Jewish music.
+• Carefully consider the written reflection below in addressing your response to how your proposal constitutes Jewish music.
 A successful submission will suggest an interesting, appropriate yet compelling response in the shape of a musical work.
-We are calling on composers to extend their own creativity, curiosity and thoughtfulness in seeking out this potential response.
+We are calling on composers to display their own creativity, curiosity and thoughtfulness in seeking out this potential response.
 We are also calling for a deeper, more purposeful and conscious consideration of Jewish values and experiences that extend beyond simple representations of Jewish people or subjects, or simple incorporations of Jewish secular, sacred and/or traditional musical materials.
 We are seeking proposals that are authentic, original, honest and convincing.

-3. A submission package must be conceptually and musically balanced.
-Strong musical examples accompanied by an insubstantial and/or ill-researched proposal or explanatory note will not succeed within the competition.
-The inverse is also true: a strong proposal and/or explanatory note will not compensate for weak musical examples.
+• A submission package must be conceptually and musically balanced.
+Strong musical examples accompanied by an insubstantial and/or ill-researched proposal will not advance within the competition.
+The inverse is also true: a strong proposal will not compensate for weak musical examples.
 The two must go hand-in-hand.

-5. Please be certain that the CV and musical examples demonstrate an ability to compose for the available musical forces described in these guidelines (e. choral music for mixed voices up to 48 singers plus an additional four musicians maximum.)
+• Please be certain that your CV and musical examples demonstrate an ability to compose for the available musical forces described in these guidelines.

 Review Process and Criteria